MarcosTulioSDLV/Security-Jwt-Method1/README.md

 ## Database Initialization with Default Data

-For this project, default roles, users, and products have been created for quick testing by using the scheme.sql and data.sql files.
-However, you are also provided with endpoints to register your new roles, users, and products.
+For this project, default users and products have been created for quick testing by using the scheme.sql and data.sql files.
+However, you are also provided with endpoints to register new users, logging in, and subsequently storing new products.
 The default users were created with the following credentials:

-- Username: user,  Password: 123 (USER role only).
+- Username: user1, Password: 123 (USER role only).
-- Username: admin, Password: 123 (ADMIN role only).
+- Username: user2, Password: 123 (ADMIN role only).
-- Username: super, Password: 123 (both USER and ADMIN roles).
+- Username: user3, Password: 123 (both USER and ADMIN roles).

 ## API Endpoints
 The API provides the following endpoints: